 - Three additional graduate-level courses on race and its intersection with gender, class, religion, power, and/or sexuality, which are appropriate to the student’s graduate program of study, are eligible.
 AADS 5095 or b Directed Study.
 Students may take an independent study with a core or affiliated faculty member in African American and Diaspora Studies who shares their research interest in Diaspora Studies Courses must be approved for credit by the AADS graduate committee, and include at least three courses outside the student’s home department.
 Students must receive a B+ or better in these courses.
 9 cr.

 - Participation in a minimum of five extracurricular activities sponsored by the Callie House Research Center for the Study of Global Black Cultures and Politics.
 A short paper reflecting on the insights gained from participating in each activity must be submitted to the director of graduate studies before conferral of the certificate.

 - The conferral of the certificate requires a cumulative GPA of 3.3, satisfactory performance of 3.3 or better in AADS 5002. and completion of all the aforementioned requirements.

 We expect that the Certificate in Diaspora Studies will attract a broad range of graduate students with varying degrees of interests with respect to the certificate program.
 Our offering of the certificate is way to engage more fully at the graduate level; we welcome then all graduate students whether they are interested in pursuing the certificate or merely enrolling in our courses for exposure to field.

-Other new courses may apply.
-Please see Dr. Gilman Whiting, AADS Director of Graduate Studies.
+Please contact Dr. Gilman Whiting, AADS Director of Graduate Studies, for more information.